F-O-T/contentagen-sdk/README.md

 - Automatic date parsing for `createdAt` / `updatedAt`
 - Consistent error codes and robust error handling
 - Agents can be used as authors (author info is derived from the agent config)
-- New procedures: `getAuthorByAgentId`, `getRelatedSlugs`
+- New procedures: `getAuthorByAgentId`, `getRelatedSlugs`, `getContentImage`
-- All types and schemas exported for advanced usage
+- Selected schemas and types exported for advanced usage

 ## Installation